 42. Pembroke Welsh Corgi

-Corgi fans love how these dogs are both agreeable and affectionate, making them a favorite to have around the house (or palace, if you’re the Queen of England).
+Corgi fans love how these dogs are both agreeable and affectionate, making them a fan favorite to have in and around the house (or palace, if you’re the Queen of England).
+But since they were herding dogs, a Corgi may still try to herd kids if not socialized.

 Their brains might be small, but they are still quite clever.
+They’re some of the smartest dogs among the list of small breeds.
 Training them is relatively easy and they pick up tricks quickly.
+And, they’ll be more than happy to show off.

 44. Miniature Poodle

-This popular miniature version of the Poodle is 10-15 inches tall and 10-15 pounds.
-They’re highly intelligent, just like the standard variation.
+This popular miniature version of the Poodle is 10-15 inches tall and weigh about 10-15 lbs.
+But just like the much larger standard variation, the miniatures are also highly intelligent.
+They know they’re smart and will use it to their advantage.

 45. Portuguese Podengo Pequeno

-Their small, muscular bodies made them great rabbit dogs, as they could match their quarry in agility and speed.
+The Podengo Pequeno has an ancient heritage and long history as rabbit hunters.
+Their small, yet slim and muscular bodies made them great hunting dogs, as they could match their quarry in agility and speed.
+Needless to say, they’re very energetic.

 Highlights: Adaptable, Curious, Loving